 Despite the fact I have a lot of experience with YouTube, SEO (search engine optimization) and social media.
-There are many excellent YouTubers and channels which share complementary and insightful information and angles on YouTube.
-In some cases, these educators focus most of their teaching on the topic of YouTube.
+There are many excellent YouTubers and channels which share complementary and insightful YouTube information and interesting angles on how to grow a channel.

 Below are some professional YouTubers I recommend you follow, I’ve linked their name to their YouTube channels.
 Make sure you check them out.

 You can find a more complete list of YouTube Educators Here.

 - Video Creators: Tim Schmoyer is a veteran YouTuber with over 500,000 subscribers.
 He shares great insight on how to grow your YouTube channel.
 His series on how they got to a million subs is a valuable insight into how the successful YouTubers do it.
 He also has a helpful Video Creators Podcast full of solid information.
 Tim regularly offers valuable live question and answer sessions, so keep an eye out.